DrakeEvans/Apple-Messages-Watchdog/README.md

 ## Getting Started

-You will need a sql database reader to find the '''handle_id''' of the conversation you want to watch
+You will need a SQL database reader to find the `handle_id` of the conversation you want to watch

 Setup an IFTTT account at IFTTT.com